Have you ever heard of the term “arroyo”?

 This will help to slow erosion and prevent the movement of sediments off the land.

-You also want to avoid altering the gradient of the slopes and stream channels with soil removal or beams.
+You also want to avoid altering the gradient of the slopes and stream channels with soil removal.

 While they can temporarily trap sediment and decrease erosion, they often worsen the problem of entrenchment and sediment buildup.

 11. What are erosion control techniques for property owners?

 As noted above, decreasing erosion on your property is one of the best ways to prevent arroyos.

 Here’s a list of erosion control techniques for property owners.

 Contouring is helpful for property owners engaged in agriculture.

 Contour farming uses row patterns that run nearly level with the hill.

 This technique can help reduce soil erosion by as much as 50 percent from up and downhill farming.